wind197/OktaSidecar/README.md

 # Okta Sidecar
 This project serves as a skeleton for implementing Okta inline and event hooks.
 It also supports workflows like features such as custom API endpoints and scheduled tasks.

-This is an extreme early version and many features have not been implemented yet.
+This is an extreme early version and many features have not been implemented yet and current features are subject to breaking changes at any time.
 ## Event Hooks
 Okta event hooks only allow for static authentication secrets, so we will use basic auth for securing these endpoints to avoid more complicated authentication schemes.